 BEAM focuses on the behavior of African mammals and the ecological variables that shape the behavior exhibited by each resident species.
 During the program, students begin by identifying and becoming familiar with resident mammals.
-We then move on to making detailed observations of individuals and groups, and monitoring their interactions.
+We then move on to making detailed observations of individuals and groups and monitoring their interactions.
 We discuss how the scientific method is applied to the study of behavioral ecology.
-Ultimately, students use a variety of techniques for systematic data collection to test hypotheses suggesting explanations for why each species engages in particular types of behavior.
+Ultimately, students use a variety of techniques for systematic data collection to test hypotheses for why each species engages in particular types of behavior.
 The curriculum is designed to exploit the extraordinary richness and diversity of Kenya's mammalian fauna, as well as the ease with which it can be observed.

 Topics to be covered in this course include:

-Study Abroad: Behavioral Ecology of African Mammals: BEAM
+Study Abroad: Behavioral Ecology of African Mammals (BEAM)

-Application deadline: Mar 1
+Application deadline: March 1